 Folks come from all over the country to visit the Smoky Mountains in the fall to see the foliage transform from a deep green to shades of orange, red, and yellow!
 While it is difficult to predict the exact peak color times, the fall colors normally develop above 4,000 feet between early to mid-October.
 However, at the highest elevations in the mountains, you can see color displays as early as mid-September!
 As a general rule, you can expect to see the fall foliage at its best from the last week of October through mid-November.

 3. Fun Fall Events

 Another reason to plan a vacation to the Smoky Mountains in the fall is to take advantage of the fun fall events!
-Whether you are driving up to Pigeon Forge to attend the Harvest Festival at Dollywood or visiting Ober Gatlinburg for their annual Oktoberfest celebration, there is always something going on in the Smokies during the fall!
-You will also find many of the region’s world famous car shows taking place in the autumn, including the Shades of the Past Rod Run, Pigeon Forge Rod Run, and the Great Smoky Mountain Auto Fest Car Show.
+Whether you are driving up to Pigeon Forge to attend the Harvest Festival at Dollywood or visiting Anakeesta’s Bear-Varian Fall Festival, there is always something going on in the Smokies during the fall!
+You will also find many of the region’s world famous car shows taking place in the autumn, including Fall Pigeon Forge Rod Run, and the Smoky Mountain Street Dreams.

 4. Ideal Wildlife Viewing